-- (1) "Conscience" means the ethical, moral, or religious beliefs or principles held by any medical practitioner, health care institution, or health care payer.
-Conscience with respect to institutional entities or corporate bodies, as opposed to individual persons, is determined by reference to that entity's or body's governing documents, including but not limited to any published ethical, moral, or religious guidelines or directives, mission statements, constitutions, articles of incorporation, bylaws, policies, or regulations. - (2) "Disclosure" means a formal or informal communication or transmission but does not include a communication or transmission concerning policy decisions that lawfully exercise discretionary authority unless the medical practitioner providing the disclosure or transmission reasonably believes that the disclosure or transmission evinces: - (a) Any violation of any law, rule, or regulation; - (b) Any violation of any ethical guidelines for the provision of any medical procedure or service; or - (c) Gross mismanagement, a gross waste of funds, an abuse of authority, practices, or methods of treatment that may put patient health at risk, or a substantial and specific danger to public health or safety. - (3) "Discrimination" means any adverse action taken against, or any threat of adverse action communicated to, any medical practitioner, health care institution, or health care payer as a result of the practitioner's, institution's, or payer's decision to decline to participate in a medical procedure or service on the basis of conscience.
+- (1) "Conscience" means the ethical, moral, or religious beliefs or principles held by any health care professional, health care institution, or health care payer.
+Conscience with respect to institutional entities or corporate bodies, as opposed to individual persons, is determined by reference to that entity's or body's governing documents, including but not limited to any published ethical, moral, or religious guidelines or directives, mission statements, constitutions, articles of incorporation, bylaws, policies, or regulations. - (2) "Disclosure" means a formal or informal communication or transmission but does not include a communication or transmission concerning policy decisions that lawfully exercise discretionary authority unless the health care professional providing the disclosure or transmission reasonably believes that the disclosure or transmission evinces: - (a) Any violation of any law, rule, or regulation; - (b) Any violation of any ethical guidelines for the provision of any medical procedure or service; or - (c) Gross mismanagement, a gross waste of funds, an abuse of authority, practices, or methods of treatment that may put patient health at risk, or a substantial and specific danger to public health or safety. - "Discrimination" means any adverse action taken against, or any threat of adverse action communicated to, any health care professional, health care institution, or health care payer as a result of the professional's, institution's, or payer's decision to decline to participate in a medical procedure or service on the basis of conscience.
 Discrimination includes but is not limited to: termination of employment; transfer from current position; demotion from current position; adverse administrative action; reassignment to a different shift or job title; increased administrative duties; refusal of staff privileges; refusal of board certification; loss of career specialty; reduction of wages, benefits, or privileges; refusal to award a grant, contract, or other program; refusal to provide residency training opportunities; denial, deprivation, or disqualification of licensure; withholding or disqualifying from financial aid or other assistance; impediments to creating any health care institution or payer or expanding or improving said health care institution or payer; impediments to acquiring, associating with, or merging with any other health care institution or payer; the threat thereof with regard to any of the actions described in this subsection; or any other penalty or disciplinary or retaliatory action, whether executed or threatened.
 However, discrimination excludes the negotiation or purchase of insurance by a nongovernmental entity. - (4) "Medical procedure or service" means medical care provided to any patient at any time over the entire course of treatment or medical research.
-This includes but is not limited to: testing; diagnosis; referral; dispensing or administering any drug, medication, or device; psychological therapy or counseling; research; prognosis; therapy; record-making procedures;

-notes related to treatment; set up or performance of a surgery or procedure; or any other care or services performed or provided by any medical practitioner, including but not limited to physicians, nurses, allied health professionals, paraprofessionals, contractors, or employees of health care institutions.
+This includes but is not limited to: testing; diagnosis; referral; dispensing or administering any drug, medication, or device; psychological therapy or counseling; research; prognosis; therapy; record-making procedures; notes related to treatment; set up or performance of a surgery or procedure; or any other care or services performed or provided by any health care professional.